CAT117SP15/Syllabus/README.md

 			- Git Hub vs Linked In - link
 			- The 10 Algorithms that Dominate

+- Wednesday January 28th - Visiting Artist [Shannon Carroll](http://shannonleecarroll.com)
+	- 12 noon lecture in the Robert Van Fossan Theater (Franklin street, next door)

+		Shannon Carroll is an award-winning artist and media producer based in Brooklyn, NY.
+She works with media to foster empathy and engagement.
+Her creative roots lie in photography, and her current work involves design, interactive media, digital storytelling and documentary filmmaking.
+Shannon is Creative Director at Vivid Story, a creative studio specializing in video, photography and design for causes that matter.

 - Week 3:  Jan 29
 	- Class
 		- Loops, Control, Interaction